christi-liongson/covid_decarceration/README.md

   - data:
   - files:

-North Carolina's Department of Public Safety releases ["all public information on all NC Department of Public Safety offenders convicted since 1972."](http://webapps6.doc.state.nc.us/opi/downloads.do?method=view) Before running the following modules or notebooks, download all tables and store them as CSVs.
+North Carolina's Department of Public Safety (NCDPS) releases ["all public information on all NC Department of Public Safety offenders convicted since 1972."](http://webapps6.doc.state.nc.us/opi/downloads.do?method=view) Before running the following modules or notebooks, download all tables and store them as CSVs.
 (Note: this will require around 5 GB of storage).
 Run ```./ncdoc_parallel.sh``` to store the data in the ```preprocessed/``` directory.
 For more information, see [https://github.com/jtwalsh0/ncdoc_data](ncdoc_data) project by jtwalsh0.

 #### Files (Public Safety)